-Among the five Directors who concurrently serve as the Audit and Supervisory Committee Members, three are External Directors, and two are Internal Directors.
+Among the four Directors who concurrently serve as the Audit and Supervisory Committee Members, three are External Directors, and one is Internal Director.
 The Audit and Supervisory Committee Members supervise the execution of duties by the Directors through means such as attending the Board of Directors and investigating business and financial conditions, based on the auditing policy and division of duties set by the Audit and Supervisory Committee.
 They also closely cooperate with the Accounting Auditors and the Internal Auditing Department to mutually improve the supervisory function.